limepepper/raspberry-pi-factory-reset/README.md

 Background
 -----

-These days, almost all my installations are done using ansible and tested using test-kitchen or molecule, however these tools assume that you can easily start from a fresh OS build to run end-to-end integration tests.
-Recreation of base installation is made difficult with raspberry pi is having to restore sdcards when I want fresh Pi.

-Obviously virtualization/containerization makes this easy for x86_64 systems.
-But raspberry pis are on the Arm architecture, and emulating this on an x86_64 based linux desktop is not that straightforward.
-So an alternative solution is to create a restore partition which can be used factory reset the Pi back to its original state.
-We can then use this as the provisioner during setup in molecule or test-kitchen.

-**Or it can just be used to reset the pi when you have messed it up!!**

 A typical raspbian image contains 2 partitions, one with the boot partition and the other with the root partition containing the OS.
 Upon first booting,